+The nurse usually then takes the catheter out and asks you not to pass urine for about an hour.
+This gives the chemotherapy time to work.
 You can get up and walk around while waiting for the treatment to finish.
-Your bladder may feel full and a bit uncomfortable.
-You can go to the toilet as soon as the treatment is finished.
+Your bladder may feel full and a bit uncomfortable, but you can go to the toilet as soon as the treatment is finished.

 For about 2 days after each treatment, you will usually be asked to drink at least 2 to 3 litres (3½ to 5 pints) of fluid a day.
 This helps to flush the drug out of your bladder.